-Extended essays are submitted by noon on the penultimate day of Lent Term (a Thursday), and Dissertations are submitted by the second Thursday of Easter term.
+Extended essays are submitted by noon on the last Monday of Full Lent Term, and Dissertations are submitted by the first Monday of Full Easter Term.
 Students submitting extended essays and dissertations must upload these documents (and any impact statement) onto Moodle in accordance with instructions from the Faculty Office.
 Extended Essays and Dissertations are available for marking shortly after they have been handed in.
 Examiners are expected to mark them before Tripos examinations start.